carlojavier/TinyApp/README.md

-# TinyApp Project (whaaaat...!)
+# TinyApp Project

 A rustic, full stack web application built with Node and Express that enables URL-shortening.

 ## The Goal

-~~To do well in the bootcamp~~ To exhibit progress in many aspects of full stack web development, especially my understanding of JavaScript, EJS, Node, and HTTP.
+To exhibit progress in many aspects of full stack web development, especially my understanding of JavaScript, EJS, Node, and HTTP.

 ## Final Product